Notion AI vs Coda AI: Built-in beats bolted-on

 The notion ai vs coda ai debate misses the real question.

 It’s not which AI writes better.
-It’s whether you want AI that helps you write about your work, or AI that does your work.
+It’s whether you want AI that sits on top of your work, or AI that runs inside your work.

-Notion AI is a writing assistant bolted onto a note-taking app.
-Coda AI is baked into every formula, automation, and database operation in your workspace.
-That difference matters more than any feature comparison will tell you.
+Notion got more serious about this with Notion 3.0’s AI agents in September 2025 - autonomous agents that can execute multi-step workflows across your workspace.
+That was a big move.
+But Coda AI is baked into every formula, automation, and database operation in your workspace.
+That architectural difference still matters more than any feature comparison will tell you.

 The surface vs structure divide

-Coda AI works differently.
+But Coda AI still works differently at the structural level.
 AI columns apply prompts to every row in your database.
-AI blocks pull live summaries from your data.
+Coda Brain 2.0, powered by Snowflake, queries all your company data across 600+ integrations and turns natural-language questions into live tables, charts, and actions.
 Automations trigger based on AI analysis of your information.

 When you’re managing customer onboarding, Coda AI can categorize feedback, assign sentiment scores, trigger follow-up tasks, and update stakeholder dashboards automatically.
-Notion AI helps you write a better summary of what happened.
-Different tools for different jobs.
+Notion’s agents can draft a project plan and break it into tasks, but the AI still sits on top of the data rather than inside it.
+Different architectures for different jobs.

 What this means for real work

-I’ve watched teams try both approaches at Tallyfy.
+I’ve seen teams try both approaches at Tallyfy.
 The notion ai vs coda ai choice comes down to whether your workspace is documentation or operations.

 Coda’s formula and automation capabilities mean you can build actual business applications.
 Track project dependencies with formulas, automate task assignments based on workload, sync data between tables without manual updates.
 The AI layer makes all of this smarter, not just better documented.